Protection of Minors

 Program Registration and Online Training

-All programs and activities involving minros at Stockton must be registered with the University.
+All programs and activities involving minors at Stockton must be registered with the University.

 External Programs Operating on Universty Campus or Instructional Sites

-Non-University organizations that wish to operate programs or activities involving minors at Stockoton must ensure their programs are administered consistent with the University's Procedure for the Protection of Minors.
+Non-University organizations that wish to operate programs or activities involving minors at Stockoton must ensure their programs comply with the University's Procedure for the Protection of Minors.
 All contracts for the use of University facilities by outside parties for programs involving minors must reference and provide a link to this policy.

 The New Jersey Department of Children and Families defines abuse and neglect as the following: